stfc/PSyclone/doc/user_guide/configuration.rst

 =======================	=======================================================
 Entry             		Description
 =======================	=======================================================
-COMPUTE_ANNEXED_DOFS    Whether or not to perform redundant computation over
+compute_annexed_dofs    Whether or not to perform redundant computation over
                         annexed dofs in order to reduce the number of halo exchanges.
 See :ref:`annexed_dofs` in the Developers'
                         guide.

+kernel_data_layout      Single name specifying the default data layout that
+                        fields passed to kernels are expected to have.
+See :ref:`lfric_kernel_data_layout` for the supported
+                        values.

+kernel_data_addressing  A comma-delimited list of one or more names specifying
+                        how each dimension of a field is addressed.
+See :ref:`lfric_kernel_data_layout` for the supported
+                        values.
 ======================= =======================================================

 ``gocean1.0`` Section